back

 Why is it essential to uncover colonial traces?

-It is important to uncover colonial traces and to examine the impact of German colonialism in its complex contexts and meanings for postcolonial societies.
-Through the presence of colonial monuments and other traces, such as street names, colonial actions continue to be glorified in public spaces.
-The critical examination of the German colonial past can contribute to overcome colonial-racist thinking structures in society.
 In the case of the Wissmann monuments and the traces around them, a public discourse must take place on how to deal with the legacies of the German colonial era.
 The toppling of the Wissmann monument in Hamburg is a symbol of protest against the colonial glorifications of that time.
 It is essential to bring the stories about this protest movement back into the public space, to make the stories and the debates accessible to a large audience.

 The Wissmann monument in Bad Lauterberg is a falsification of history and a relativisation of his actions.
 It is therefore important to question the presence of the monument and to examine what a counter-memorial could look like that does not erase history but recalls it.